Asabeneh/JavaScript-for-Everyone/readMe.md

 }

 ```
-#### Getting elements by tag class name
+#### Getting elements by class name
 *getElementsByClassName()* method returns an HTMLCollection object.
 An HTMLCollection is an array like list of HTML elements.
 The length property provides the size of the collection.
+It is possible to loop through all the HTMLCollection elements.
+See the example below
 ```js
 const allTitles = document.getElementsByClassName("title");
 console.log(allTitles) //HTMCollections